Gueststream-Inc/VRPConnector/README.txt

 1. Out of the box unit page.

 == Changelog ==

+= 1.2.2 =
+* Unit Page availability check now displays rate breakdown next to 'book now' link.
+* Unit page styling cleaned up to better use namespaced bootstrap classes.
+* Unit page rate table now displays daily, weekly and monthly rates for all listed rate seasons (Previously only daily rates were displayed).
+* Added support for checking availability of a unit using a promo code to see the resulting rate change.
+* Result list 'add to favorites' button fixed to no longer incorrectly scroll the page up.
+* Purged a lot of depreciated/unused JavaScript.

 = 1.2.1 =
 * Making bathrooms search value session stored
 * Added calendar icons to arrival & departure input fields.